ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 ![](assets/CommonFace.jpg)

-The user's task is to find a parameterization, which maps the reference triangle (right) on to the real triangle (left).
+The user's task is to find a parameterization, which maps the reference triangle (right) onto the real triangle (left).
 The reference triangle is throughout this package always the same.

- That parameterization is a function, which corresponds to the input arguments `soucechart` and `testchart`.

 The original integrand, which is a function of ``\textbf{x}`` and ``\textbf{y}``, becomes: